cipherboy/COMS-327/README.md

     e: <scheel@iastate.edu>
     l: BSD: 2-clause

-The goal of this project is to generate a random dungeon for a rogue-like game.
+The goal of this project is to save and reload a dungeon for a Rogue-Like Game.

 To compile and run:
     autoconf && ./configure && make all